Jubilee Campaign Endowment Fund

 In the past 30 years, BHHCT has awarded almost £4 million in grants to repair local churches and chapels thanks to the generosity of supporters through legacies, donations and fundraising.

-Most people take it for granted that their parish church will be there for ever, for cultural, heritage or religious reasons.
-Many people feel comforted by the continuity provided by their local church.
+Most people take it for granted that their parish church will be there for ever.
+Many feel comforted by the continuity provided by their local church.
 But imagine if your Church wasn’t there.
 If through gradual decay it fell into disrepair; no longer safe to use; that familiar, comforting presence gone, all because of lack of resources for essential repairs.

 The Church of England does not fund repairs to Parish Churches.
 Heritage England rarely does and the Heritage Lottery Fund almost never.
 The burden falls on the church and parish.
 Old buildings are expensive to repair, listed buildings more so, with costs often not affordable by local communities.